Guidance to assist PGR candidates post viva

 How to attend a ceremony

-Further information about attending an Awards Ceremony should refer to the postgraduate research award ceremonies guidance.
+Further information about attending a Graduation Ceremony should refer to the postgraduate research Graduation Ceremonies guidance.

 Confirmation of your award